pietro14/reconstruction/ReadMe_PMT.md

     - `'board_gem_channels'	: [5,6,7]`

+#### Note: Both axis of these waveforms are shown in the raw form, meaning _x_ is _samples_, and _y_ is _ADC counts_.
+The transformation to nanoseconds and millivolts is not automatically made.

 ## Digitizers relevant information:

-The CYGNO DAQ system uses two digitizers, typically designated *fast* and *slow* board/digitizer.
+The CYGNO DAQ system uses two digitizers, typically designated as *fast* and *slow* board/digitizer.

-The intent is to be able to save signals with both small time extensions (fast ones) and with large time extension (slow ones).
+The intent is to be able to save signals with both small and large time extensions - fast and slow, respectively.

-- Examples of *short/fast* signals are the Fe X-rays at 6 keV or basically anything below around 20 keV energy deposition.
+- Examples of *short/fast* signals are low energy (<20 keV) electron recoils (e.g. the 55Fe X-rays at 6 keV).
+High energy and high energy deposition particle (such as alpha particles), can also be contained in time most of the times.

-- Examples of *long/slow* signals would be higher energy cosmics or electron recoils, typically at energies above 100 keV.
+- Examples of *long/slow* signals would be higher energy cosmics or electron recoils (>100 keV and/or MIPs).

 ### Models and settings currently used: